ZacBlanco/zacblanco.github.io/education/probability-random-processes/notes.md

 **Section 1.6** Independence

-**Definition**: Indepedence - Events A and B are independent if and only if:
+**Definition**: Independence - Events A and B are independent if and only if:

 > $$ P[AB] = P[A]P[B] $$